hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

     1. dept: 5 (java.lang.Integer)
 ```

-On the contrary, if the parameter `dept` was set to null -- or left unset -- the effective query would not include the *if* section and will look like:
+On the contrary, if the parameter `dept` was set to null &mdash; or left unset &mdash; the effective query would not include the *if* section and will look like:

 ```sql
   UPDATE employee SET salary = salary + 10